 Making Decisions about College - Toolkit for Students and Families

-Register your event as a Signing Day project and receive national recognition and eligibility for project funding.
+Register your event as a Signing Day project and receive national recognition.

-Event guide and templates for hosting a decision day or college signing day event
+Here you will find a kit for hosting a decision day or college signing day event.

 Suggestions for Decision Day Activities